2017 Milwaukee Film Festival Call for Entries Now Open

-MILWAUKEE – Tuesday, February 23, 2016 – Milwaukee Film is now accepting entries for the 8th annual Milwaukee Film Festival, Sept.
-22 Oct.
-6, 2016.
+MILWAUKEE – Tuesday, February 28, 2017 – Milwaukee Film is now accepting entries for the 9th annual Milwaukee Film Festival, Sept.
+28 – Oct.
+12, 2017.
 Works of all genres, forms, and lengths will be considered.
-The deadline for all entries is Wednesday, June 8.
-The festival is in its fifth year of offering free submission for all films and, for the second consecutive year, Milwaukee Film will offer to pay for all work that is screened in the festival.
+The deadline for all entries is Monday, June 12.
+The festival is in its sixth year of offering free submission for all films and, for the third consecutive year, Milwaukee Film will offer to pay for all work that is screened in the festival.

 The Milwaukee Film Festival offers additional support to filmmakers in the form of cash awards.
-New in 2016, a $5,000 cash award will be given to the best music video in The Milwaukee Music Video Show.
-Half of this award will be given to the video’s director while the other half will be given to the featured musical act.
-The following juried cash awards will also be presented, with additional possible awards to be announced prior to the festival:
+In 2017, that total is expected to be over $34,000.
+The following juried cash awards will be presented, with additional possible awards to be announced prior to the festival:

 - Herzfeld Competition Award ($10,000)